cocotb/cocotb/documentation/source/building.rst

 .. envvar:: TESTCASE

     The name of the test function(s) to run.
-If this variable is not defined Cocotb discovers and executes all functions decorated with the :class:`cocotb.test` decorator in the supplied modules.
+If this variable is not defined cocotb discovers and executes all functions decorated with the :class:`cocotb.test` decorator in the supplied :envvar:`MODULE` list.

-    Multiple functions can be specified in a comma-separated list.
+    Multiple test functions can be specified using a comma-separated list.

 .. envvar:: COCOTB_RESULTS_FILE

-    The file name where XML tests results are stored.
+    The file name where xUnit XML tests results are stored.
 If not provided, the default is :file:`results.xml`.

     .. versionadded:: 1.3